robotsorcerer/robotsorcerer.github.io/_includes/quotes/all_quotes.md

  ~  Richard Feynman.
 "Appendix F – Personal observations on the reliability of the Shuttle".
 Kennedy Space Center.

 "_So here is some useful advice: if you've won a Nobel Prize, and want to win a second one, work with a collaborator_" ~ Richard Muller

-"_It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of Light, it was the season of Darkness, it was the spring of hope, it was the winter of despair, we had everything before us, we had nothing before us, we were all going direct to Heaven, we were all going direct the other way – in short, the period was so far like the present period, that some of its noisiest authorities insisted on its being received, for good or for evil, in the superlative degree of comparison only._" ~ Charles Dickens, A Tale of Two Cities

 "_Maybe this is why data mining has largely replaced traditional hypothesis-driven science.
 We are awash in small discoveries, most of which are essentially detections of “statistically significant” patterns in big data.
 Usually, there is no unifying model or theory that generates predictions, testable or not.
 That would take too much time and thought.
 Even the elite scientific journals seem too favorable to observations of patterns in new data, even if irreproducible, possibly explained by chance, or utterly lacking any supporting theory.
 Except in a few areas, such as string theory and climate studies, there are few incentives to search for unifying principles, let alone large-scale models_" ~ PNA report